chunky-dev/docs/ChunkyDocs/docs/user_interface/index.md

  4. `Apply`

- 5. You may need to to hit `Reload` under the Map View Tab and/or `Reload Chunks` if you have an active render; This should be done automatically...
+ 5. You may need to hit `Reload` under the Map View Tab and/or `Reload Chunks` if you have an active render; This should be done automatically...

 ---